Linuswidmer/master-thesis/writing/thesis/sections/results.typ

 )

 To assess whether the aggressive word fragment task is a valid and reliable measure of aggressive cognition, internal consistency was examined (see #ref(<fig:corrplot-aggressive>) for correlations and #ref(<table:wfct-agg-descriptives>) for item descriptives).
-The tetrachoric correlation matrix revealed weak and inconsistent correlations among items, suggesting that the items do not form a coherent unidimensional construct.
+The tetrachoric correlation matrix revealed weak and inconsistent correlations among items, including several negative correlations.
+If items measured the same latent construct, positive intercorrelations would be expected; this pattern suggests that the items do not form a coherent unidimensional construct.
+Moreover, Item 7 was negatively correlated with the first principal component, indicating it may measure a different construct than the remaining items.

+Item-level response rates revealed substantial variability in aggressive completion rates.
+Several items had very low positive rates, such as Item 5 (3.3%) and Item 1 (4.8%), while others exceeded 50%, such as Item 10 (63.8%) and Item 6 (51.3%).
+Additionally, some items showed elevated missing responses, with Items 8, 10, 9, and 7 each having more than 10 missing values.
+This imbalance compromises the scale's ability to discriminate between individuals.

-The Kaiser-Meyer-Olkin criterion yielded a Measure of Sampling Adequacy below the acceptable threshold, indicating the data were not suitable for factor analysis.
+The Kaiser-Meyer-Olkin criterion yielded an overall MSA of .16, well below the acceptable threshold of .60, indicating the data were not suitable for factor analysis.
+Cronbach's alpha was $alpha = .36$, indicating poor internal consistency.
+Given the lack of evidence for unidimensionality and the poor reliability, the aggressive cognition score was computed as the proportion of aggressive completions (row means across items) rather than factor scores.

 == Test Quality: Anxious Cognition